ASIA MARKETS: Asian Markets Gain Despite Fresh Tariff Threats From Trump

 "The China deal is going to work out.
 You know why?
 Because of tariffs," Trump said.

-The Shanghai Composite surged 2% and the smaller-cap Shenzhen Composite soared 3%,while Hong Kong's Hang Seng Index gained 0.7%.
+The Shanghai Composite surged 2.6% and the smaller-cap Shenzhen Composite soared 3.8%, while Hong Kong's Hang Seng Index gained 0.8%.
+China stock gains centered on infrastructure names, after Beijing reportedly asked (https://www.ft.com/content/15ed62fa-8bf6-11e9-a1c1-51bf8f989972) local governments to fund new big projects.
+Shares of China Railway Construction Corp surged nearly 8%.

 Japan's Nikkei closed up 0.3%, while South Korea's Kospi advanced 0.7%, and benchmark indexes in Taiwan and Singapore rose while Indonesian stocks finished flat.
 Australia's S&P/ASX 200 closed up 1.5%.